-The ODGE comprises the Office of the Dean for Graduate Education, the International Students Office, and the Graduate Student Council; together, they foster academic excellence and quality of life for MIT’s community of graduate students.
-Some of the ODGE’s support for graduate student families includes:
+The OGE comprises the Office of Graduate Education, the International Students Office, and the Graduate Student Council; together, they foster academic excellence and quality of life for MIT’s community of graduate students.
+Some of the OGE’s support for graduate student families includes:

 - Childbirth Accommodation (Paid Maternity Leave)

 - Graduate Student Life Grants (GSLG) for family‐focused initiatives:

 - Out‐of‐cycle funding for community‐building activities and events

 - Graduate Student Council (GSC)

 Family activities are supported through the GSC Funding Board.
 Past activities have included Eastgate Fall Orientation BBQ, Westgate Christmas Party, Families 101.

 - GSC Housing and Community Affairs (HCA) Families Subcommittee

 The HCA has worked on increasing family housing options, advocating for more affordable on- and off- campus childcare options, maintaining high-quality and affordable health care, and improving campus safety for families.

 - Grad Moms – Group for graduate students and postdocs who are mothers.
 Monthly lunches.